JohnMunsch/lccache/README.markdown

 Real-World Usage
 ----------
-These is the original example given by Pamela, note that I've not changed any of the references from lscache to lccache because she used lscache for all of her work.
+These are the original examples given by Pamela, note that I've not changed any of the references from lscache to lccache because she used lscache for all of her work.
 However, the examples of why you want to use something like this are just as relevant to both libraries.

 This library was originally developed with the use case of caching results of JSON API queries to speed up my webapps and give them better protection against